Parallel approximation of min-max problems: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Tsuyoshi Ito, Rahul Jain, Zhengfeng Ji, Yaoyun Shi, Sarvagya Upadhyay, and John Watrous for helpful discussions.
+An extended abstract of this paper has appeared as Ref.\ \cite{GutoskiW12-conf}.
+The authors are grateful to Tsuyoshi Ito, Rahul Jain, Zhengfeng Ji, Yaoyun Shi, Sarvagya Upadhyay, John Watrous, and an anonymous reviewer for helpful comments and discussions.
 Particularly, the alternative formulation of the strategies by density operators and measurements is inspired during the discussion with John Watrous.
 XW also wants to thank the hospitality and invaluable guidance of John Watrous when he was visiting the Institute for Quantum Computing, University of Waterloo.
 The research was partially conducted during this visit and was supported by the Canadian Institute for Advanced Research (CIFAR).
 XW's research is also supported by NSF grant 1017335.
 GG's research is supported by the Government of Canada through Industry Canada, the Province of Ontario through the Ministry of Research and Innovation, NSERC, DTO-ARO, CIFAR, and QuantumWorks.